AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/how-to-navigate/additional-pre-hackday-actions-experienced.md

 <br/>
 ##### Verify installation and environment
-Start the VM or Container, navigate to the jdk8 or jdk9 folders, and run the below command:
+Start the VM or the Docker Container, navigate to the jdk8 or jdk9 folders, and run the below command:

 ```
 bash configure